What if your partner is putting you at risk of pregnancy or STIs. Here’s some advice for you but also advice for them. Note the content warning below.

 I’ve written a lot about relationships here so I would encourage you to have a read about what a consensual and good relationship looks like.
 Try my guide to relationships for starters, and then give your relationship a check up with the relationships graph.
 You might also want to check out my article about spotting the signs of an abusive relationship.
 If this is part of a pattern of abuse you could talk to a friend or someone you trust about the relationship and perhaps make a plan to get out of it.

-If you have done this to someone else
+Have you done this to someone else?